How to Get to Tibet from Shanghai?

 The train slithers then up the highest section in the Tanggula Mountains and it will reach the Tanggula Station, which is the world's highest railway station (16.627 feet above sea level).
 From this station, you'll get a birds-eye-view of the plains.
 You'll get to glimpse likewise the dazzling mountains from beyond covered with snow.

-From Nagqu, the train will pass by the Cuona Lake which is regarded as the world's highest freshwater lake.
-Further ahead, the train will pass the Nyainqentanglha Mountains, which is the final mountains along the way.
-Afterward, it will pass by Yangpachen, Dagze County, and finally arrives in Lhasa.
+After crossing Tanggula Mountain, the train will pass by Cona Lake which is regarded as the world's highest freshwater lake.
+Further ahead, the train will pass the Nyainqentanglha Mountains, which are the final mountains along the way.
+Afterward, it will pass by Yangpachen, Dagze County, and finally arrive in Lhasa.

 Related Articles